madjeek-web/symfony-mailjet-bundle/README.md

 You programmed: "When someone signs up, send the welcome email"

-Symfony detects: "Alert!
+Symfony detects: "Alert !
 Thomas just signed up!"

 Symfony looks in its database: "He likes soccer, he's 16 years old"

 Symfony takes the email template you created: "Welcome [FIRSTNAME]!
 Discover our favorite games for [AGE] year olds!"

 Symfony replaces: "Welcome Thomas!
-Discover our favorite games for 16 year olds!"
+Discover our favorite games for 16 year olds !"

 Symfony hands the email to Mailjet which sends it to Thomas

 So YOU are the boss!
 You decide everything: when to send, to whom, and which template to use.
 Symfony executes your orders at lightning speed.

-so mailjet cannot do that itself?
+so mailjet cannot do that itself ?
-Can Mailjet do it all by itself?
+Can Mailjet do it all by itself ?
-Short answer: YES and NO. This is where it gets interesting!
+Short answer: YES and NO. This is where it gets interesting !

 What Mailjet can do ALL BY ITSELF
 Mailjet has its own little assistants (without you needing Symfony).
 It can:

-✅ Send scheduled emails: "Every Monday at 10am, send this newsletter" ✅ Do simple automations: "When someone subscribes to my list, send them the welcome email" ✅ Segment according to profiles: "Show this block if the person is a boy, this other one if it's a girl"
+- Send scheduled emails: "Every Monday at 10am, send this newsletter"
+- Do simple automations: "When someone subscribes to my list, send them the welcome email"
+- Segment according to profiles: "Show this block if the person is a boy, this other one if it's a girl"

 How does it do it?
 Mailjet has a visual interface with "blocks" to click.
 You don't write code, you drag and drop to create scenarios.

 BUT... the big limits of Mailjet all by itself
-❌ It does NOT know your site: Mailjet doesn't know that a user just bought a soccer jersey on YOUR site.
+- It does NOT know your site: Mailjet doesn't know that a user just bought a soccer jersey on YOUR site.
 It doesn't see that someone filled a cart.
 It is blind to what happens elsewhere than on its platform.

-❌ It cannot react instantly: If Thomas signs up on your site at 3am, how would Mailjet know?
+- It cannot react instantly: If Thomas signs up on your site at 3am, how would Mailjet know?
 Someone would have to go on Mailjet to trigger the send.

-❌ It doesn't know all your data: Mailjet has its own small contact list.
+- It doesn't know all your data: Mailjet has its own small contact list.
 But it doesn't know Thomas's score on your game, his level, his friends, his complete history on YOUR site.

 This is where Symfony becomes essential
 Symfony is THE LINK between your site and Mailjet.

-Your site (with Symfony) sees EVERYTHING:
+Your site (with Symfony) sees EVERYTHING :

-👀 It sees Thomas sign up
+- It sees Thomas sign up

-👀 It sees Thomas buy
+- It sees Thomas buy

-👀 It sees Thomas reach level 10
+- It sees Thomas reach level 10

-👀 It sees Thomas lose his password
+- It sees Thomas lose his password

-Each time, Symfony says: "Hey Mailjet, QUICK send this special email to Thomas!"
+Each time, Symfony says: "Hey Mailjet, QUICK send this special email to Thomas !"

 The restaurant analogy
 Mailjet by itself = A meal delivery service.
 You can tell them: "Deliver a pizza to 15 Lilas Street every Friday evening."
 But you have to give them the address and tell them what to deliver.

 Symfony + Mailjet = A full restaurant.
 Symfony is the chef in the kitchen and the waiter who takes orders.
 As soon as a customer orders, the waiter (Symfony) shouts to the kitchen (your code), and the kitchen calls the delivery person (Mailjet) to dispatch the dish immediately.

-Why not do everything with Mailjet then?
+Why not do everything with Mailjet then ?
-You COULD do everything with Mailjet IF:
+You COULD do everything with Mailjet IF :

 Your site is very small